sdhina/epfldatadynamos/index.md

 * The ratio of input to output links
 * The length of each article
 * The position of links within the articles
-* The level of the category
+* The category they are part of

 {% include pref_update.html %}